gordon-cs/gordon-360-api/README.md

 `api/profiles/mobile_privacy/:value` Update mobile phone number privacy with value(Y or N) for the current logged in user.

 `api/profiles/image_privacy/:value` Update profile image privacy with value(Y or N) for the current logged in user.

+### Sessions
+What is it?
+Resource that represents the current session. e.g. Fall 2014-2015.

+Who has access?
+Everyone.

+##### GET

+`api/sessions` Get all the sessions.

+`api/sessions/:id` Get the session with session code `id`.

+`api/sessions/current` Get the current session.

+`api/sessions/daysLeft` Get the days left in the semester and the total days in the semester

 ## API Testing